EMI license in Cyprus

 PSD2

-3. Card interchange fees are limited under PSD2, which reduces the cost of cross-border payments.
+Limitation of Card Interchange Fees This reduces the cost of cross-border payments.

 How to get an EMI license in Cyprus

-There are several steps involved in the process of applying for an Electronic Money Institution (EMI) license in Cyprus:
+The steps involved in the application process for an EMI license in Cyprus are highlighted below:

 EMI license applications in Cyprus are complex and require substantial resources, including expertise in electronic payments and regulatory compliance expertise.